kartik1986x/mubi-downloader/README.md

 # Mubi Downloader

 This is a Python script that allows users to download movies from the Mubi streaming service.
-It uses the Mubi API to extract the video URL and encryption key, and then uses Widevine DRM to download and decrypt the video.
+It uses the Mubi API to extract the video URL and decryption key, and then uses Widevine DRM to download and decrypt the video.
+When running the script, no user input is required other than editing the code.

 ## Table of Contents
 - [Installation](#installation)